 To set rules that determine how the incoming files are handled, follow these steps:

-- In the Web Management Console, open the Ingest Settings Panel node under System node in the Admin Menu sidebar.
+- In the Web Management Console, open the Ingest Settings Panel under the System node in the Admin Menu sidebar.
 Open Ingest Rules Settings page.

-- Server Name: if you are using Zoom NonStop, then you need to specify the Zoom Server name here.
+- Server Name: if you are using Zoom NonStop, then you need to specify the Zoom Server with the highest HADR weightage here.
 For a regular Zoom setup, this should be blank.

 - Path for the placeholder file: optionally, specify the path to a placeholder file that would be accessible from Zoom Client machines.
 If you do not supply a placeholder file then a default file is used.
 This path should be accessible from Zoom Client machines.